SirToffski/WireGuard-Ligase/README.md

 * Oct 10th, 2019
   * It's been a while since the changelog has been updated; yet the work hasn't stopped.
   * Most of the commits were to improve user experience.
-    * The look if the script has changed somewhat.
-The terminal screen is now cleared when needed and important parts summarized - hard to explain.. but it's a lot better now.
+    * The look of the script has changed somewhat.
+The terminal screen is now cleared when needed and important parts summarized - easier to see than to explain.. but it's a lot better now.
     * Finally a good solution has been found to check for the directory where the script is running.
 See commit [7d2d61c](https://github.com/SirToffski/WireGuard-Ligase/commit/7d2d61c61949089a6b4aa363e422a5d53ac0423f).
 Find worked well on a brand new OS installation.
 However on a system with plenty of files and directories - it was a mess.
     * For the time being, work will continue concentrating on improvements to user interface, experience, and overall stability.
 New features will be implemented at a slower pace until the author is satisfied with UX.